Text-Based Personas for Simulating User Privacy Decisions: System Design

 \subsection{High-level Overview}

 At a high level (Fig.~\ref{fig:overview}), \name simulates user decisions on unseen privacy questions given their observed historical responses.
-It uses large language models (LLMs) to instantiate the $\texttt{generate}$ and $\texttt{predict}$ methods defined in Sec.~\ref{sec:problem}.
+It uses large language models (LLMs) to instantiate the $\texttt{generate}$ and $\texttt{predict}$ methods defined in Section~\ref{sec:problem}.

 \begin{itemize}[leftmargin=*] \item \textit{Generation:} \name prompts an LLM with a subset of an individual's responses ($\textbf{r}^\text{gen}$), a persona template, and instructions to generate the persona.
 The persona template offers a structured representation of the persona to be filled based on the individual's history.